Title: On the Verge (Prelude to an Admission of Love)

 “Son of a b—”

-“If it’s no trouble, Scully and I would really appreciate it.”
+“If it’s no trouble, Scully and I would be grateful.”

 “No trouble at all.
 Maybe we can take a peek at that crater you say is out there.”
 Brigham smiles.
-“Be ready to go at 1300 hours.”
+“We leave at 1300 hours.”

 Mulder boards the helicopter behind Scully.
 She takes the co-pilot seat next to Brigham.
 Mulder settles in the back.
 Brigham hands them each ANR headsets so they can talk and hear over the noise of the rotors.

 Brigham radios the station and then takes to the air.
-The ride is a lot smoother than during their rescue.
+The ride is a lot smoother than the day of their rescue.
 Visibility is better, too.
-The sky is clear and blue.
 Mulder peers out the side window to watch Corbyn Station grow small beneath them.
-He called McMurdo Station an hour ago to secure passage on a ship that’ll ferry them to Punta Arenas, where they’ll take a small plane to El Tepual International Airport and finally home from there on a commercial jet.
+He contacted McMurdo Station an hour ago to secure passage on a ship that’ll ferry them to Punta Arenas, where they’ll take a small plane to El Tepual International Airport and finally home from there on a commercial airline.
 Assuming the FBI doesn’t revoke his Bureau credit card.
-The entire trip will take a couple of days and despite a restful night, he’s looking forward to sleeping the entire way.
+The entire trip will take a couple of days and he’s looking forward to sleeping the entire way.
+Physically, he’s both spent and sated.
+What began as a painful journey certainly ended with a euphoric high.

 Scully is chatting politely with Brigham when she suddenly gasps.
 “Oh my God!
 Mulder…?”
 She twists to look at him, eyes wide.

-“Jesus, you weren’t kidding about that crater, Agent Mulder,” Brigham says.
+“Fuck me,” Brigham says, “you weren’t kidding about that crater, Agent Mulder.”

 If Mulder were an I-told-you-so kind of guy, he’d be crowing big time.
 But the expressions on their faces are vindication enough.

 Brigham steers the helicopter around the perimeter, close to the rim, and then dips down inside the bowl.
-There’s no sign of the alien craft that until yesterday lay hidden here.
-But lodged into the frozen ground is recognizable debris from the former station’s upper structures.
-No doubt, all of it will soon be cleared away or buried inside the crater when it’s filled in, hiding the truth once again.
-Mulder wishes he’d thought to borrow a camera from the station to take pictures before all the evidence is gone.
+There’s no sign of the alien craft that until yesterday lay hidden there.
+But lodged in the frozen ground is recognizable debris from the former station’s upper structures.
+No doubt, all of it will soon be cleared away or left inside the crater and covered over, burying the truth once again.
+Mulder wishes he’d thought to borrow a camera from the station to take pictures before all the evidence disappears.

 “Seen enough?”
 Brigham asks.
 “Sorry, but I’m on a pretty tight schedule.”